gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Authorization Response {#ssec-auth-resp}

-The Authorization Response message is as defined in Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:
+The Authorization Response message is as defined in {{Section 3.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions:

 * The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this specification.

 * The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the request.
 In such a case, the second element of each scope entry MUST be present, and specifies the set of roles that the joining node is actually authorized to take in the OSCORE group for that scope entry, encoded as specified in {{ssec-auth-req}}.

-Furthermore, if the AS uses the extended format of scope defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{iana-scope-semantics}} of this specification (REQ23).
+Furthermore, if the AS uses the extended format of scope defined in {{Section 6 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{iana-scope-semantics}} of this specification (REQ23).
 This indicates that the second element of the CBOR sequence, as conveying the actual access control information, follows the scope semantics defined for this application profile in {{sec-format-scope}} of this specification.

 # Interface at the Group Manager {#sec-interface-GM}

-The Group Manager provides the interface defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}, with one additional sub-resource defined in {{ssec-resource-active}} of this specification.
+The Group Manager provides the interface defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}, with one additional sub-resource defined in {{ssec-resource-active}} of this specification.

 Furthermore, {{ssec-admitted-methods}} provides a summary of the CoAP methods admitted to access different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ8).

-The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the Access Token scope (i.e. 'gname' in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}) (REQ1).
+The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the Access Token scope (i.e. 'gname' in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) (REQ1).

 The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. by using a link-format document {{RFC6690}}.